1. Home

 • Front-line health services: consultation with a physician, consultation with a primary care nurse practitioner or other member of the interprofessional team, with or without an appointment

-• General social services: intake, analysis, guidance, and referral (AAOR) services—the CLSCs’ gateway for social and psychological requests; the 24/7 crisis response team; psychosocial intervention in the context of civil security; and social and psychological consultation for specific difficulties
+• General social services: intake, analysis, guidance, and referral (AAOR) services—the CLSCs’ gateway for social and psychological requests; 24/7 crisis response team; psychosocial intervention in the context of civil security; and social and psychological consultation for specific difficulties

 • Rehabilitation and reintegration services